romshark/tik/README.md

 ## FAQ

+### Is this overcomplication really worth it and aren't simple keys enough?

+The answer depends on perspective.
+While simple keys offer clear benefits, they also come with certain [limitations](#problem).
+It is likely that, for the foreseeable future, code will continue to be written and maintained primarily by humans.
+At the same time, large language models are demonstrating increasing proficiency in translation tasks.
+The concept behind TIK is to define clear, human-readable messages directly in the source code, delegating the complexity of generating accurate ICU messages for various languages to language models.

 ### How about just preloading translation texts by key using IDE plugins?

 While theoretically viable, this approach is inherently limited to IDEs that support